 Machine learning methods involve two sets of parameters.
-Hyperparameters $(\theta_H)$ control the complexity of the models and are determined a priori by the researcher before estimating the full model.
-Given a set of hyperparameters, the model parameters $(\theta_M)$ are estimated with the objective of minimizing a given loss function.
+Hyperparameters ( $\theta_H$ ) control the complexity of the models and are determined a priori by the researcher before estimating the full model.
+Given a set of hyperparameters, the model parameters ( $\theta_M$ ) are estimated with the objective of minimizing a given loss function.
 This second step is conceptually (though not necessarily computationally) simple.
 Identifying suitable hyperparameters is often complex and varies with the particular optimization problem at hand.
-In equity premium prediction, there is little theoretical guidance on how to choose a good set of hyperparameters or to search over a grid of a priori determined hyperparameters.
+In equity premium prediction, there is little theoretical guidance on how to choose a good set of hyperparameters.
+It is therefore common either to use a pre-defined set of hyperparameters or to search over a grid of a priori determined hyperparameters.
 The configuration of this grid-its granularity and range-is often overlooked due to the reliance on validation techniques, but is the key focus of our analysis.